pirocorp/Kubernetes/02. Cluster Setup and Management/README.md

 # Cluster creation

+Creation of simple yet working Kubernetes cluster.
 Small cluster with three nodes.
 One will be part of the control plane and the rest will handle any work.

 ## Virtual infrastructure